Satisfactory Academic Progress

 Pace of Completion

-Students must progress toward their education goal by earning credits at Delaware State University at the minimum rate.
-Students are evaluated on pace of completion, meaning students must complete 66.67% of the credit hours in which they are enrolled beyond the last day of add/drop.
+Students must progress toward their education goals by earning credits at Delaware State University at the minimum rate.
+Students are evaluated on the pace of completion, meaning students must complete 66.67% of the credit hours in which they are enrolled beyond the last day of add/drop.
 Courses in which students receive an “F”, “W”, “WF”, or “AW” grade do not count as earned hours but will count in the attempted hours as well as repeated courses.
 Only courses in which students receive grades of “A,” “B,” “C,” or “D” count as earned hours.
 Audit course work does not count.
 The formula used to determine the pace of completion consists of taking the credit hours completed and dividing that number by the credit hours attempted.
 This number must be equal to or exceed 66.67%.
 Advance standing hours (e.g., transfer and AP) that are accepted for credit are counted in both the hours attempted and hours completed.
 Incompletes and withdrawals are attempted, but not completed credit hours and will decrease a student’s pace of completion.
 Redemption and duplicate credits are counted as completed credit hours only once and will also decrease a student’s pace of completion.

 Example of Pace of Completion: